bredele/zeroin/README.md

 Zeroin is a tiny functional event emitter made for the browser and 100% compatible with [Node's EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter).

 -   **Functional:** methods don't rely on `this`
--   **Compatible:** exact [same API](https://nodejs.org/api/events.html#events_class_eventemitter) than Nodejs event emitters
+-   **Compatible:** exact same API than Nodejs event emitters
 -   **Asynchronous:** create promises from a listener
 -   **Useful:** use the wildcard `"*"` to listens for all events
 -   **Small:** weighs less than 800 bytes gzipped

-Zeroin has no dependencies and works in all mainstream browsers, included IE9+
+Zeroin has no dependencies and works in all mainstream browsers, included IE9+.

 ## Usage